 Under Florida Statute Section 812.13, the criminal offense of robbery involves proof beyond a reasonable doubt of four elements:

-The defendant took the money or property described in charge from the person or custody of the alleged victim;
+- Defendant took the money or property from the person or custody of the alleged victim;

 Attorneys for Robbery Crimes in Tampa, FL